alexhippo/interactive-form/README.md

 [View the demo](http://alexhippo.github.io/interactive-form).

-This project demonstrates Javascript client-side validation and accessibility techniques and skills through an interactive form for a fictional Full Stack Developer Conference.
+This project demonstrates front-end vanilla Javascript client-side validation and accessibility techniques and skills in an interactive registration form for a fictional Full Stack Developer Conference.
 This project was created as part of the [Treehouse Full Stack Javascript Techdegree](https://teamtreehouse.com/techdegree/full-stack-javascript).

 ## Getting started
 ### Downloading